Rattlesnake Island (Lake Erie): Modern history

 Rattlesnake Island and its "rattles" viewed from South Bass Island.

-The modern history of Rattlesnake Island began with the purchase of the island about 1929 by Hubert D. Bennett, the owner of the Toledo Scale Company, who developed the island by putting in a lodge, harbor, and east-west landing strip.
-A second north-south landing strip was added in the 1950s by a Catholic order.
+The modern history of Rattlesnake Island began with the purchase of the island about 1929 by Hubert D. Bennett, the owner of the Toledo Scale Company, who developed the island by putting in a lodge, harbor, and east-west turf landing strip.
+A second north-south turf landing strip was added in the 1950s by a Catholic order.
 In 1959, the island was sold to James P. Frackelton, M.D., a Cleveland surgeon and owner of the Cleveland Stamp and Coin Company, and Robert C. Schull, a stockbroker.
 Frackelton and Schull further developed the island, but economic and market conditions forced the sale of the island in 1989.

 Rattlesnake Island then became a private island that was re-sold in 1992 for $4.6 million.
 Frackelton and sixty-five other investors re-purchased the island in 1999.

 Today, Rattlesnake Island is accessible only to the 65 members of the Rattlesnake Island Club.
 There are currently only about fifteen private and exclusive lots on the island.
 Sale of property on the island is controlled by the island club.

 Most of the members travel to the island to take advantage of the private facilities.
 In recent years, a second marina was added to the island.

 The summer staff, mostly from Eastern Europe, numbers around 25 and there are separate dorms for the employees working there.
 There is also a year-round caretaker and chef.
 The island's workers are trained to recognize each of the members and their families both by appearance and by the yacht they come in on.
 Any non-members will immediately be turned away by armed security guards in one of the island's two boats before the intruders even have time to dock.
 Because of the secrecy behind the island, many rumors and myths have arisen, including a rumor that criminal organizations use the island as a place to relax.
-With the tight security, the best place to view the island is atop the Perry Monument on Put-in-Bay.
+With the tight security, the best place to view the island is atop the Perry's Monument on Put-in-Bay.

 In order to join the Island Club, one of the current members must quit, and the potential member must receive recommendations from at least two of the island's current members.
 The cost to join is estimated to be between $90,000 and $200,000 initially, as well as a monthly maintenance fee.

 The reported population as of the 2020 census was approximately (Note: Due to differential privacy, block-level counts in the 2020 Census are not reported precisely.)
 1 person.